Hindu rate of growth: Criticism

 Noted Hindu nationalist politician and journalist Arun Shourie claimed that the "Hindu rate of growth" was a result of socialist policies implemented by governments:

 because of those very socialist policies that their kind had swallowed and imposed on the country, our growth was held down to 3–4 per cent, it was dubbed — with much glee — as ‘the Hindu rate of growth’.

-According to Hindutva historical revisionist Sanjeev Sanyal, the term was an attempt to suggest that "it was not Nehruvian economic policies that had failed India, it was India’s cultural moorings that had failed Nehru."
+According to economist Sanjeev Sanyal, the term was an attempt to suggest that "it was not Nehruvian economic policies that had failed India, it was India’s cultural moorings that had failed Nehru."
 He linked it with what he considered to be the ideological domination of the left, backed by the socialist regime, in post-Independence India.
 However, Raj Krishna, who coined the term, was known as a right winger and opposed to Congress government.
 After the Indira Gandhi government was ousted in 1977, he became a member of the Planning Commission under the Janata Party government.

 The term is also seen by some as oversimplifying the complex economic, political, and social factors that contribute to a country's rate of growth.
 Economic growth is influenced by a wide range of factors such as education, infrastructure, political stability, and access to capital, among others.
 It also neglects the progress in self-reliance that India had attained in metallurgical, mechanical, chemical, power and transport sectors.